etcipnja/MLH/README.md

 Meta data fields require specially formatted input.
 In Python it is called "list of tupple pairs".
 Here is the example:
 [ ( ‘key1’, ‘value1’ ) , ( ‘key2’, ‘value2’ ) ]
-You can use whatever you want as a ‘key' and ‘value’ as long as they are strings in '’ More than one element in the list allows you to filter by multiple criteria and update multiple meta data tags at once!
+You can use whatever you want as a ‘key' and ‘value’ as long as they are strings.
+More than one element in the list allows you to filter by multiple criteria and update multiple meta data tags at once!
 Put "None" if you want to skip metadata feature.

 There are special words with special meaning:
-- key ‘plant_stage’ will not deal with metadata, instead it works with the attribute “Status” visible on the WebInterface in Farm Designer for every plant.
+- key ‘plant_stage’ will not deal with metadata, instead it works with the attribute “Status” visible in Farm Designer for every plant.
 Only valid values that go with this key are ‘planed’, ‘planted’ and ‘harvested’
 - key ‘del’ in SAVE filed causes to delete currently saved meta data for this plant.
 If ‘value' is ‘*’ - all metadata is deleted, otherwise only one key specified in ‘value’ is deleted